nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 <!-- Keep it focused, keep it small.
 5 slides or less is perfectly fine.
 People can’t remember more than 3 points from a speech.
 (KK) -->
 <!-- Actually: make small, focused documents all the time -->

-Do not hesitate to format Deckset presenter’s notes; they will render so in Deckset and on Github.
+Consider formatting Deckset presenter’s notes; they will render so in Deckset and on Github.

+Vector figures (SVG or PDF) often render with slight visual artefacts during playback or export.
+Pair them with bitmap exports (PNG or JPG), and use those assets instead.
+Keep the vector figures.
+The file duplication is not significant, while the potential for reuse is.

 <!--BREAK-->